This article has been updated to include 2022 data.

 In 1963, pay discrimination was deemed illegal in the United States.
 But over a half century later, a persistent pay gap exists between men and women, negatively affecting women throughout their lives.

 According to the American Association of University Women, the history of gender and racial wage gaps is linked to the history of labor in America.
-This gap has created lasting disparities in health, education and opportunity for women — predominately for Black, Latina and Native women.
-Ongoing pay inequality means women — especially women of color — have less money and fewer resources, and thus face more inequalities.
+This gap has created lasting disparities in health, education and opportunity for women — predominately for Black, Latinx and Native women.
+Ongoing pay inequality means women — especially women of color — have less money and fewer resources and therefore face more inequalities.

 The pay gap exists in nearly every occupational field.
 While women can work anywhere, the undervaluing of their labor still continues.
 Even as laws are enacted to protect occupations dominated by women, the laws often fail to protect women of color.

 This year, Black Women’s Equal Pay Day falls on Sept.
 21 — over a month later than in 2021, when it was Aug.
 3. The later date is to reflect the effect the pandemic has had on Black women.
 According to data from March 2022, COVID widened the pay gap and showed that women of color were disproportionately impacted by caregiving burdens and pushed into part-time work or out of the workforce entirely.

 Historically, Equal Pay Day dates were calculated using data collected from full-time, year-round employees.
 Due to the report’s findings, the Equal Pay Day coalition decided to use a more inclusive method to pick the date that would be more representative of the gender pay gap.

 “If I had to define the gender wage gap, I would define it as the financial manifestation of sexism in our country,” podcast host Mandi Woodruff-Santos told In The Know.
 “Literally, when you’re a woman, you will earn less than a man just because you were born a woman.
 Totally out of your control and completely unfair.”